by Miles Cook

 Just as important are the cooling and the fuel systems.
 Does your car run hot?
 You might need to add a larger radiator or an electric cooling fan.
 If you're adding more power, you might want/need to add a higher-capacity mechanical or electric fuel pump for older carbureted cars or a higher-capacity in-tank pump for later-model EFI-equipped cars.
 A larger fuel tank or even a safer fuel cell can also be added to some cars.

 A good example of this is on '65-'70 Mustangs, where you can install a 22-gallon tank from a '70 Mustang into any older '65-'69 Mustang, which were equipped with 16-gallon tanks (20-gallon in 1969) when new.
-This was one of the many upgrades done to the '69 Mustang shown above, when its rusty original 20-gallon tank was replaced with a 22-gallon unit.
+This was one of the many upgrades done to our '69, when its rusty original 20-gallon tank was replaced with a 22-gallon unit.

 You will also want to consider the engine oil system and an oil cooler.
 The oiling system is responsible for keeping the engine lubricated and cooled.
 If you upgrade to synthetic oil, that will also improve the overall performance and safety of the engine.
 Adding an oil cooler to help keep the oil temperature down, especially during racing or track days is also an excellent idea.

-Don't forget about tires.
+Don't forget about wheels and tires.
 They are one of the most important parts of any car, and they have a big impact on performance.
 For example, if you're looking for better grip while cornering, then you'll want to consider upgrading to a set of higher-performance tires.
-Or if you live in an area with lots of snow, then winter tires might be a better option.
+If you live in an area with snowy winters, then all-season tires might be an option.
 No matter what type of driving you do, there's a tire out there that can help you get the most out of almost any car.
+Our '69 rides on big 17-inch wheels 40-series tires to help make it a fairly respectable corner carver in its own right.
+The front wheels are a 17x8-inch size with 255/40R17 tires, while the rears are a 17x9-inch size with 275/40R17 tires.

 These are just a few of the many ways you can improve your car for better performance.
 Of course, there are endless possibilities when it comes to upgrades, so be sure to do your research and talk to experts before making any decisions.
 With a little time and effort, you can turn a basic street car into a higher-performance machine that goes, turns and stops considerably better than it did when stock.

 If you have any questions about upgrading your car, please feel free to contact us here at JBA Speed Shop.
+Our main focus is American-nameplate makes.
+The cars we specialize in, include vintage and late-model Mustang, Camaro, Corvette and Challenger/Charger.
+We also welcome all sorts of other GM, Ford and Dodge/Plymouth cars including vintage BOP (Buick, Olds, Pontiac) models.
 All the upgrades mentioned here--as well as repair--are what we do all day on classic and late-model performance street machines, and we welcome hearing from you.